1. The death of the “like” button on Instagram.

 Brands would do well to remember that social media isn’t just a platform for marketing and advertising; it’s truly the best place to nurture trust and build a relationship with their audience.
 Social media offers the ultimate opportunity for communicating brand value and engaging with potential customers on their level.

 Doing this requires brands to find ways to have a free flow of dialogue and let their hair down.
 Showing your brand’s human side and increasing transparency will build confidence with audiences.
 Focus on fun, simple engagement, be responsive to customer communication, and find meaningful ways to show social responsibility and a deeper level of social interaction.
+Build a smart landing page for your bio link too.
+Don’t miss an opportunity.
 Doing this will help you stay ahead of the curve on everything else on social media.

 12. Fan apps create connections